 If you have used a version of Windows for a significant time before upgrading to Windows 10, you probably know that it has always been possible to customize the mouse pointer by choosing a different mouse pointer or installing a third-party mouse pointer from the web.
 The procedure to change mouse pointer color remains pretty much the same in Windows 10.
 That said, there is an easy way to change the size of the mouse pointer in Windows 10.

-In addition to the classic Control Panel, the Settings app in Windows 10 allows you easily change the mouse pointer color.
-Additionally, it also enables you change the default size of pointer, making it easier for users to change mouse pointer size without installing new ones.
+In addition to the classic Control Panel, the Settings app in Windows 10 allows you to easily change the mouse pointer color.
+Additionally, it also enables you to change the default size of the pointer, making it easier for users to change mouse pointer size without installing new ones.

-Step 1: Open Settings app by clicking the Settings icon on the Start menu.
+Step 1: Open the Settings app by clicking the Settings icon on the Start menu.